informatics-isi-edu/deriva-docs/docs-src/user-guide/sharing-and-citing-data.md

 ![RIDs displayed on search results](images/share-and-cite-window.png)

-REVIEW: This is not the correct description because I don't think that using a versioned link would actually take you to the old version of the record page.
-But I'm not clear what the practical usage is between the two types.

 A full data citation should include the following information:

 > Authors.
 Title. <em>[deployment-name]</em> Identifier (Publication Year)